Avoiceinthewilderness/kellys-blog/content/posts/2020-04-27-introducing-words-unlimited/index.md

 [DeWitt C. Wilkerson, DMD, The Shift](https://www.wittwilkersondmd.com/)

-Just as the source of flow from the waterfall feeds into every artery connected to the flow of water so our our bodies connected....
+Just as the source of flow from the waterfall feeds into every artery connected to the flow of water so are our bodies connected....

 Photo credit[ Robert Lukeman](https://unsplash.com/@robertlukeman)